26.33 Male Circumcision

-Consent for circumcision is valid only where the people (or person) giving consent have the authority to do so and understand the implications (including that it is a non-reversible procedure) and risks.
-Where people with parental responsibility for a child disagree about whether he should be circumcised, the child should not be circumcised without the leave of a court.
+Consent for circumcision is valid only where the people (or person) giving consent have parental responsibility and the authority to do so and understand the implications (including that it is a non-reversible procedure) and the risks the procedure carries.
+Where they do not show an understanding of such implications, professionals can and should provide them with assistance in reaching such an understanding.
+Where people with parental responsibility for a child disagree about whether he should be circumcised, the child should not be circumcised without the leave of a Court.

-Doctors are under no obligation to comply with a request to circumcise a child and circumcision is not a service which is provided free of charge.
+Doctors are under no obligation to comply with a request to circumcise a child, and circumcision is not a service that is provided free of charge.
 Nevertheless, some doctors and hospitals are willing to provide circumcision without charge rather than risk the procedure being carried out in unhygienic conditions.

 Poorly performed circumcisions have legal implications for the doctor responsible.
 In responding to requests to perform male circumcision, doctors should follow the guidance issued by the: